WHY ANOTHER CLIMATE SITE

 The failure of a civilization can occur, as history has shown us, through the exhaustion of resources.
 Some currently used mineral resources, such as oil, fertilizers, and copper, are approaching scarcity and future costs are bound to escalate.
 Technology is rapidly finding alternatives but new scarcities may occur, perhaps as one result of the new technologies.
 Resources such as agricultural land and fresh water could be negatively affected by climate change.

 It would seem that there must come a time when the collapse of civilization is inevitable.
 Probably sooner than the worst effects of climate change.

 COULD A WARMER PLANET BE AN ADVANTAGE, AND TO WHO AND WHAT

 That is a difficult question.
-It would depend on how fast, how warm, and where the the observations are made.
-Many of the effects will likely be highly
+It would depend on how fast, how warm, and where the observations are made.
+Many of the effects will likely be highly localized.

 Currently, most predictions seem to indicate the most warming in the northern hemisphere and over the poles, with less effect in equatorial regions.
 The largest increase is expected in night time and winter temperatures.
 There will probably be less variability between seasonal temperatures and between latitudes.

 Some expect a higher incidence of heat waves and drought, but there is considerable doubt.
 It is almost universally thought that we can expect more rainfall in most areas.
 I am not sure how drought can be reconciled with this.
 Many expect a lesser number of severe weather events, but they may be of increased severity.
 The reasoning is that, with more uniform global temperatures, there will be fewer storms spawned, but with more heat energy available they can be more powerful.